-Additionally, in Fiscal Year 2019, the Law Library received a \$4,410.00 donation from the Washoe County Bar Association to purchase an additional license for online legal research.
+In Fiscal Year 2019, the Law Library received a \$4,410.00 donation from the Washoe County Bar Association to purchase an additional license for online legal research.
+The Washoe County Bar Association also provides a Lawyer in the Library luncheon each year to celebrate our volunteers.